Tenpi/Defuser/models/hypernetworks/readme.txt

-Place hypernetworks in .pt format.
+Place hypernetworks in pt or safetensors format.
 They can be in subfolders.